-Argument ad hominem

-Judging a claim in terms of some irrelevant aspect of the person making the claim.
+Argumentum ad hominem referring to a male) and argumentum ad feminem (referring to a female) Judging a claim in terms of some irrelevant aspect of the person making the claim.

 Imagine that an architect says that the Taj Mahal is a historically important example of Mughal architecture.
 A writer disputes this by arguing, "The claim is wrong because the architect was arrested for illegal possession of alcohol when he was 12 years old."
 The childhood arrest has no connection to the expertise required for the judgment about the Taj Mahal.
 This logical error relies on a misuse of ethos.
 It is a common strategy in political campaigns.